 Where: Hoodoo Ski Area, Sisters

-For the adventurous, Autobahn Tubing at Hoodoo Ski Area also has an 800-foot tubing hill for some extreme inner tubing.
-You can walk back up the hill, or have the rope pull you and your tube back up after each run.
-For a smaller hill, there’s also the Snow Bunny Sled Hill near the Easy Rider lift.
-Tubing is free at the Snow Bunny hill for Hoodoo season pass holders, or only $5 for the whole day for others.
-You can use your own sled or tube, but Hoodoo also has rental tubes.
+For the adventurous, Autobahn Tubing at Hoodoo Ski Area features an 800-foot tubing hill for an exhilarating inner tubing experience.
+Choose to walk back up the hill or let the rope pull you and your tube after each run.
+For a smaller hill, Snow Bunny Sled Hill near the Easy Rider lift is also available.
+Bring your own sled or tube, or opt for rental tubes offered by Hoodoo.

 Diamond Lake